 Brief description of the sector/sub-sector as well as the national strategy and policy framework:

 The advent of 4G technology has led to radical changes all over the world, especially by way of smart phones that have had a staggering impact on our lives.
 Far from being a mere evolutionary successor of 4G, 5G technology is slated to revolutionize the telecommunications/internet sector in the near future.
-5G technology will go much beyond connecting people - 5G applications include integrating a whole range of machines into the internet, such as smart metering (electricity/water/gas), fourth industrial evolution, e-commerce, internet of things, tracking of people/assets, machined farming, agri-tech, perishable goods management, pollution monitoring, healthcare applications, video surveillance etc. Given that critical national infrastructure such as electricity grids, financial transaction, defence, and various public services offered by local Government bodies will soon run on 5G, security considerations are crucial in the selection and ownership of such technology, as it will have a bearing on the nation’s ability to control the equipment as well as secure the delivery of such critical services.
+5G technology will go much beyond connecting people - 5G applications include integrating a whole range of machines into the internet, such as smart metering (electricity/water/gas), fourth industrial revolution, e-commerce, internet of things, tracking of people/assets, machined farming, agri-tech, perishable goods management, pollution monitoring, healthcare applications, video surveillance etc. Given that critical national infrastructure such as electricity grids, financial transaction, defence, and various public services offered by local Government bodies will soon run on 5G, security considerations are crucial in the selection and ownership of such technology, as it will have a bearing on the nation’s ability to control the equipment as well as secure the delivery of such critical services.
 On the economic front, within the next decade, 5G/IoT is expected to add business of tens of Trillions of USD to the world economy.
-Indian companies have not commercially participated before in any generation of (2G, 2.5G, 3G, 4G) wireless telecom product in big way.
-As mentioned below, for first time Low-Mobility-Large-Cell (LMLC) 5G use case for rural and some more technical works, India contributed in standard.
+Indian companies have not commercially participated before in any generation of (2G, 2.5G, 3G, 4G) wireless telecom product in a big way.
+For the first time, Low-Mobility-Large-Cell (LMLC) use case for 5G rural and some more technical works were contributed by Indian teams.
 The advent of 5G-Advanced and beyond is an unprecedented economic opportunity that India cannot afford to let go of, as Indian technical critical mass aligning in this direction as well as self-reliance is hour of need.
 So far, only a few Indian entities have begun to address such opportunities in the 5G/IoT space.
-Hence, it is imperative now that as nation needs acceleration in this direction to develop 5G-Advanced and beyond technologies to benefit financially, create jobs, entrepreneur and remain secured for various sensitive data transition through telecom-networks/Internet.
+Hence, it is imperative now that as the nation needs acceleration in this direction to develop 5G-Advanced and beyond technologies to benefit financially, create jobs, entrepreneur and remain secured for various sensitive data transition through telecom-networks/Internet.

 2.1 Current 5G Research in India and Recent-Future National Alignment